 Most homeowners don’t realize that building a home can take several forms.
 Not all “custom” homes are truly “customized.”
-When creating a home, you will need to choose between working with a production builder and a custom builder.
+Whether or not you’re working with an architect to create custom modifications, when building a home, you will need to choose between working with a production builder and a custom builder.
 Both types are excellent options, but there are a few key differences you should understand.
 Below, we have detailed the process of and differences between production and custom home builders.

 A production home builder creates houses, townhouses, condos, and rental properties on land owned by the firm itself.
 They utilize stock plans or those developed by the real estate or building company to construct a high number of homes each year.
 According to the National Association of Home Builders (NAHB), most production-based home builders will offer the home and land as a package.
 You will be able to choose from a range of house plans curated by the builder, though sometimes they are chosen by a building community.

 Whether or not you specifically purchase a home created by a production builder, the firm will create it—whether or not you decide to move in.
 In most cases, these professionals do not undertake “unique” homes.
 However, most firms allow for a limited amount of customization, which might include paint colors, countertops, faucets, flooring decisions, &c.